mojaloop/mojaloop/contribute/Roadmap.md

 # Phase 3 Roadmap
+Competition for Phase 3 is scheduled for February 2019

 ## Functional Epics
 * Event Logging Framework: Support operational reporting and auditing of processing
 * Error Handling Framework: Consistent reporting in line with specification and support operational auditing